ePages-de/epages-devportal/_posts/2020/2020-05-15-constraints-and-freedom-writing-perfect-program.md

 }
 ```

-## Well...
-Not really
-We run our program and start manually testing it (we don't want to write unit tests to keep our program as small as possible, but keep in mind that this is a must if we want to make our program perfect in every way).
+We ran our program and started manually testing it (we didn't want to write unit tests to keep our program as small as possible, but keep in mind that this is a must if we want to make our program perfect in every way).
-This gives us the following:
+This gave us the following:

 ```
 Enter two real numbers to calculate their sum